-This clip featuring another Tektronix 545 oscilloscope with a C or CA plug-in is from the 1964 Time Travelers.
+This scene also features a Type 545 oscilloscope with a C or CA plug-in is from the 1964 Time Travelers.
 It is nice to know Tektronix scopes are still being used in 2071.

 The museum has a P6006 Probe on display.

-This partial shot of a Tektronix Type 536 oscilloscope which was introduced in 1957.
-It appeared in the 1969 film Journey To The Far Side Of The Sun apparently as some type of EKG monitor.
+This partial shot of a Type 536 oscilloscope appears in the 1969 film Journey To The Far Side Of The Sun apparently as some type of EKG monitor.

-A Type 422 scope in this console appears in this fram.
+A Type 422 scope in the console appears in this scene from the same movie.

 The 1977 film Star Wars features a Grass Valley Group Model 1600 Switcher as the firing control on the Death Star.
 The video trailer for this particular scene is on the Grass Valley Products page.

 In 1978 a number of Tektronix products including oscilloscopes, TM500 instruments, and 4051 computer graphic systems were used on the bridge of Battlestar Galactica.